rfestag/phoenix/README.md

 - Actions should define the action names as well as functions that wrap action creators.
 - Reducers should only handle state.
 You may define epics in here
 - Epics should be used to generate additional actions from actions.
 An example is querying.
 When a query is creatd, it should create a new collection, start an adapter, and emit updates to the collection based on normalized data from the adapter

+## Requirements

+1. Must many collections of entities
+2. Must support many features types for each entity
+3. Must support instantaneous and interval times for features and properties
+4. Must support timeline and playback of loaded data